Trayce Thompson Preview, Player Props: White Sox vs. Diamondbacks

 Trayce Thompson At The Plate

-- Thompson has driven in a run in seven games this season (11.3%), including four games with more than one RBI (6.5%).
+- Thompson has had an RBI in seven games this season (11.1%), including four multi-RBI outings (6.3%).
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.